 The appellant or his legal representatives need to prepare a bundle of documents for the upcoming hearing that is generally sent at least 5 working days before the court hearing.
 The bundle should include the witness statement of the appellant (if in-country) or the sponsor or any other witnesses that the appellant wishes to present to the tribunal, a chronology of relevant events, skeleton arguments and all the documents relevant to the issues raised in the notice of decision or the reasons of refusal.

 It is really important to advise the witnesses of the appeal to be well prepared for the hearing and what to expect on the court hearing date.
 It has often occurred that the witnesses get confused or panic just because they were asked unexpected questions which they were not sure about or they were not advised anything about it.

-We have several renowned Barristers on our panel who have won numerous complex cases for our clients.
-Our trusted Barristers Represented our clients in the First Tier Tribunals and which led Chauhan Solicitors to maintain an excellent success record.
+We have several renowned immigration Barristers on our panel who have won numerous complex cases for our clients.
+Our trusted immigration Barristers have represented several of our clients in the First Tier Tribunals and which led Chauhan Solicitors to maintain an excellent success record.